2010 Article, updated November 2017

 Errors in governance and administration are inevitable, and in voluntary organisations those governing and administering the entity often lack the skills to know what, who, how, and when to do things.
 The previous article, Good Governance of a Society set out some of the problems, while other earlier articles have discussed the content and binding nature of constitutions and disciplinary issues.

-The fact that mistakes have (allegedly) been made may be raised with an organisation by those in governance or management, by an entity’s members (see the next article in this series), or by external agencies (for instance, by auditors, funders, the Registrar of Incorporated Societies or the Charities Commission).
+The fact that mistakes have (allegedly) been made may be raised with an organisation by those in governance or management, by an entity’s members (see the next article in this series), or by external agencies (for instance, by auditors, funders, the Registrar of Incorporated Societies or Charities Services).

 When alleged mistakes are identified, a number of steps may be helpful: